GrammaTech/gtirb-stack-stamp/doc/README.md

 ## Insert exit instructions (4)

-Exit instructions need to be placed immediately before the last instruction of each entry block.
+Exit instructions need to be placed immediately before the last instruction of each exit block.
 To identify the last instruction we can use the Capstone disassembler package.
 Given the bytes in a basic block we can disassemble the block, identify the last instruction to confirm it is what we expect, and see how many bytes it is so we know where to insert our new bytes.
 Again we'll do